Select Page

 However, in doing so, they wanted to ensure that the look and feel of the town was maintained and that the skies were kept as dark as possible.
 Utah’s beautiful night sky is a huge reason tourists flock to the city during and following the ski season.

-In comparison to the original HPS bollards, which had an efficiency of 95 lumens per watt (LPW), the new dark sky compliant 32w LED bollard provides an efficient 138 LPW.
+In comparison to the original HPS bollards, which had an efficiency of 95 lumens per watt (LPW), the new dark sky compliant 32w LED dark sky bollard lights provide an efficient 138 LPW.
 The customer chose to add a custom louver option to ensure the extra lumens would not contribute to light pollution.

-Thanks to Noot Electric and Access Fixtures, the library now has energy-efficient, dark sky compliant LED bollard pathway lighting that will last up to 100,000 hours and save the town money on energy and maintenance costs.
+Thanks to Noot Electric and Access Fixtures, the library now has energy-efficient, dark sky compliant LED dark sky bollard lights pathway lighting that will last up to 100,000 hours and save the town money on energy and maintenance costs.